vipulpathak113/nlp-learning/README.md

 **Feature Extraction:**
 1. Corpus: A corpus is a collection of texts that represent a language
 2. Bag of Words(BOW): Unique count of words in corpus
+3. Few Problems in Feature extraction during vectorization:
+      - Will have 0 for words that does not exist in other documents
+      - Frequency of a text can be more that can be resolve by normalization(Occurence/total_no_of_words)
+      - Common words can have more cout than other and can supress the actual meaning of text so to solve this use TF-IDF.
+4. TF-IDF(Term Frequency-Inverse Document Frequency): It quantify the importance of a term in a document with respect to its frequency in the document and its rarity across multiple documents.